CN-UPB/B-JointSP/README.md

 *Note: For the source code originally implemented and submitted to IEEE NetSoft 2018, refer to the corresponding [release](https://github.com/CN-UPB/B-JointSP/releases/tag/v1.0) or [branch](https://github.com/CN-UPB/B-JointSP/tree/netsoft2018).
 The master branch contains only the heuristic, not the MIP, and is greatly extended compared to the original code.*

+### Changelog

+* Feb 2019: Added VNF delays to templates and to calculation of total delay

 ## Setup